 This sandwich is nothing short of a textural marvel, from its super crispy batter-fried chicken to its pillowy soft bun — and all the crunchy slaw in between.
 The flavors are top-notch too: There’s a chef-y spin to the one-two punch of the jalapeño slaw and bread and butter pickles.
 A little heat, a little sweet acid.
 And yet, the most satisfying and wondrous thing about it is how well it mimics fast food.
 It’s the kind of sandwich you scarf down in big, greedy bites, and then wonder where it went.

 In the test kitchen, reviews were unapologetically gushy — almost competitively so.
 One reviewer said, “I’ve never had a fresher fried chicken sandwich in my life,” and then took seconds just to be sure.
 Not to be outdone, another taster described eating the sandwich as a euphoric experience, saying, “I feel like I’m in a flying dream.”

-On a slightly more down-to-earth note, we recommend rolling out these sandwiches the next time your family gets together.
-If you’re going to make a bunch of fried chicken, it’s only right to share the love.
-(Read: euphoria.)
+On a slightly more down-to-earth note, we recommend rolling out these sandwiches for game day.
+If you’re going to make a bunch of fried chicken, you might as well make an event of it.
 And, as single-serving sandwiches, they keep things simple.
-If it’s more of a snackertunity than a meal, you can cut the sandwiches in half or quarters, drop some toothpicks in them, and serve them with bags of kettle chips.
+If it’s more of a snackertunity than a meal, you can cut the sandwiches in halves or quarters, drop some toothpicks in them, and serve them with bags of kettle chips.
 Beer would be a good call too.
-We’d go with a Session Lager — its clean, refreshing flavor will be just right with this delightfully oily and saucy sandwich.
+We’d go with a Session lager — its clean, refreshing flavor will be just right with this delightfully oily and saucy sandwich.

 For the chicken: